damian0815/spooles/README.md

 `$ make global` will generate `spooles.a`.

-`$ make` will build a bunch of test applications.
+After doing that, `$ make` will build a bunch of test applications.
 I've only checked a handful of them.